nyfix/OZ/README.md

 # Welcome to OZ!

 ## What is OZ?
-OZ is a commercial-quality, high-performance implementation of ["message-oriented middleware"](https://en.wikipedia.org/wiki/Message-oriented_middleware) that is ready for use by applications in many areas, including but not limited to financial market data applications.
+OZ is a production-quality, high-performance implementation of ["message-oriented middleware"](https://en.wikipedia.org/wiki/Message-oriented_middleware) that is ready for use by applications in many areas, including but not limited to financial market data applications.

 OZ was designed to support many of the most popular features of typical MOM's: